sgreycode/AppleSoftMatrix/README.md

 December 23, 2024

-Matrix is a screen generato, coded in AppleSoft for use in emulators like AppleWin or on original hardware, in the style of the screens from the Matrix movies.
+Matrix is a screen generator, coded in AppleSoft for use in emulators like AppleWin or on original hardware, in the style of the screens from the Matrix movies.

 I scoured Google for something like this, and nothing turned up so decided to make Matrix.
 Then, after long hours of work, I looked again, and this turned up: https://github.com/neilk/apple-ii-matrix/